Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Introduction

-The above mentioned weakest-link argument is straightforward if plasticity is local, however, several works have pointed out its possible non-locality both for crystalline \cite{ispanovity2014avalanches, ispanovity2017role} and amorphous solids \cite{lerner2009locality}.
-Thus, a fundamental, so far not addressed, question is how to select the size of the sub-volume [the representative volume element (RVE)] that is represented by a \emph{local yield stress} value (i.e., the stress threshold of plastic yielding).
-In this Letter we address precisely this issue, that is, the dependence of the local yield stress statistics as a function of the size of the local sub-volume using a general model for crystalline plasticity.
-As it will be seen, this will allow us to identify the corresponding dynamic length-scale discussed above and to test whether and how the weakest-link picture is realized.
-To this end, we study the statistical properties of local yield stresses.
-It has been shown in model amorphous solids that softer regions of the materials characterized by low local yield stresses exhibit very high correlation with the loci of plastic events during global loading \cite{patinet2016connecting, barbot2018local}.
-The concept of local yield stresses has been also adapted for crystalline solids \cite{ovaska2017excitation}.
+The above mentioned weakest-link argument is straightforward if plasticity is local, however, its possible non-locality was pointed out both for crystalline \cite{ispanovity2014avalanches, ispanovity2017role} and amorphous solids \cite{lerner2009locality}.
+Thus, a fundamental, so far not addressed, question is how to select the size of the sub-volume [the representative volume element (RVE)] which is represented by a \emph{local yield stress} value (i.e., the stress threshold of plastic yielding).
+In this paper we address precisely this issue, that is, the dependence of the local yield stress statistics on the size of the local sub-volume using a general model for crystalline plasticity (general here refers to the fact that this model focuses on the most general properties of dislocation dynamics such as long-range mutual interactions and dissipative motion of dislocations and specific properties dependent on the crystal structure or temperature, such as cross-slip or core effects, are not considered).
+As it will be shown, the analysis will allow us to identify the corresponding dynamic length-scale discussed above and to test whether and how the weakest-link picture is realized.
+To this end, we will study the statistical properties of the local yield stress, since it has been shown to have a profound connection to the loci of plastic events during global loading of model amorphous solids \cite{patinet2016connecting, barbot2018local} and has also been adapted for crystalline materials \cite{ovaska2017excitation}.